Bradley Smith, Break His Bones: The Private Life of a Holocaust Revisionist

 The dictionary of the Académie française, in its 8th edition (1932), gave a definition of Don Quixote (Don Quichotte) that I find elegant and vivid.
 Let the reader judge!

 One who, like the famous hero of the name, stands up for every cause, and even without cause, as the righter of wrongs, the defender of the oppressed; who supports, in a generous and chimerical spirit, a cause that he lacks the means to lead to victory.
-To do the Don Quixote thing.
+To act like Don Quixote.
 He made himself the Don Quixote of all the lost causes.*

 While heroism happens to express itself both in man and woman, it may be feared that Don Quixotism is an exclusively male trait and that woman, for her part, sees it as a kind of childishness in her mate that leaves her nonplussed.
 In Bradley Smith, Don Quixotism takes on a subtle and touching colour, tinted as it is with that Anglo-Saxon humour so difficult to render into French.